 - 18.1 The University is committed to promoting equal opportunity in academic pursuit and employment, and adopts zero tolerance to sexual harassment and discrimination on campus.
 All students should observe and to abide by the prevailing ordinances of the HKSAR concerning sex, disability, family status and racial discrimination. - 18.2 The sexual harassment policy of the University applies to both males and females.
-Persons who feel sexually harassed, offended, humiliated or intimidated by unwelcome sexual advances, requests for sexual favours or other conduct of a sexual nature should make it known to the harasser that the conduct is unwelcome, offensive, intimidating and should be stopped, and seek help from appropriate personnel and/or report officially and immediately to the Case Officers in accordance with set policy guidelines and procedures whenever s/he feels necessary to do so. - 18.3 Any student who observes or discovers possible cases of sexual harassment on campus should also report the cases to the Case Officers. - 18.4 Upon receipt of the written complaint and if the case is considered warranting an investigation, the Chairman of the Workgroup Against Sexual Harassment shall set up an Investigation Panel within 10 working days.
+Persons who feel sexually harassed, offended, humiliated or intimidated by unwelcome sexual advances, requests for sexual favours or other conduct of a sexual nature should make it known to the harasser that the conduct is unwelcome, offensive, intimidating and should be stopped, and seek help from appropriate personnel and/or report officially and immediately to the Case Officers in accordance with set policy guidelines and procedures whenever s/he feels necessary to do so.

+- 18.3 Any student who observes or discovers possible cases of sexual harassment on campus should also report the cases to the Case Officers. - 18.4 Upon receipt of the written complaint and if the case is considered warranting an investigation, the Chairman of the Workgroup Against Sexual Harassment shall set up an Investigation Panel within 10 working days.
 The Panel shall determine and conclude whether the complaint is established and make recommendation to the Chairman of the Workgroup within 30 working days.
-If the Chairman considers that the complaint does not have merits and/or the complaint is ill-intentioned, s/he may refer the case to be dealt with through disciplinary procedures.

-- 18.5 The Policy Guidelines and Procedures for Handling Sexual Harassment Complaints are available on the University and the Student Affairs Office websites. - 18.6 All incidents of harassment will be treated with the utmost sensitivity and confidentiality. - 18.7 Grievances and complaints pertaining to administrative or academic matters can be referred to the Vice-President (Organisational Development) (VPOD) for handling.
-If students are in doubt to which category their grievances belong, they can still refer their cases to VPOD who will forward them to relevant parties for handling.
+If the Chairman considers that the complaint does not have merits and/or the complaint is ill-intentioned, s/he may refer the case to be dealt with through disciplinary procedures. - 18.5 The Policy Guidelines and Procedures for Handling Sexual Harassment Complaints are available on the University and the Student Affairs Office websites. - 18.6 All incidents of harassment will be treated with the utmost sensitivity and confidentiality. - 18.7 Grievances and complaints pertaining to administrative and non-academic matters can be referred to the Associate Vice-President (Development and Campus Services) (AVP(DCS)) for handling.
+If students are in doubt to which category their grievances belong, they can approach the Student Affairs Office for advice.